 Most investors wait until they’re in their forties, fifties, or sixties to begin capitalizing on real estate.
 While there is nothing wrong with investing at those ages, there is an underlying belief among many young folks that it is not possible to participate in the real estate business until a later age.
 This just isn’t true.

-Investing in your twenties (and thirties) is not only possible, but beneficial.
+Investing in real estate when you are young – in your twenties (and thirties) is not only possible, but beneficial.
 In fact you can start while you are in college.

 College is the prime time of your life to start thinking about your financial future.
 A lot of finance gurus say the earlier you start investing and saving – the earlier you get out of the rat race.